 - 14. Focused attention is paid to the needs of specific groups of pupils, for example those who are learning English as an additional language, and there is extra or special provision for certain groups, as appropriate - 15.
-There is coverage in the curriculum of equalities issues, particularly with regard to tackling prejudice and promoting community cohesion and mutual understanding - 16.
+There is coverage in the curriculum of equalities issues, particularly with regard to tackling prejudice and promoting community cohesion and mutual understanding. - 16.
 There are activities across the curriculum that promote pupils' spiritual, moral, social and cultural development. - 17.
-The school takes part in certain national projects and award schemes, for example the Accord Coalition Inclusivity Award; Black History Month; Bullying Intervention Group; Disability History Month; EQualities Award; Gypsy, Roma and Traveller History Month; LGBT History Month; Refugee Week; Rights Respecting Schools Award; Stephen Lawrence Education Standard; and Stonewall School Champions. - 18.
+The school takes part in certain national projects and award schemes, for example the Accord Coalition Inclusivity Award; Black History Month; Bullying Intervention Group; Disability History Month; EQualities Award; Gypsy, Roma and Traveller History Month; LGBT History Month; Philosophy for Children; Refugee Week; Rights Respecting Schools Award; Show Racism the Red Card; Schools Linking Network; Stephen Lawrence Education Standard; and Stonewall School Champions. - 18.
 In curriculum materials in all subjects there are positive images of disabled people; of gay and lesbian people; of both women and men in non-stereotypical gender roles; and of people from a wide range of ethnic, religious and cultural backgrounds.